 Pesticides are substances or a mixture of substances used to prevent, destroy, repel or mitigate any pest, such as termites, insects, weeds, mice, birds, fish, or any microbe that destroys property or spreads disease.
 A pesticide can be a chemical substance, biological agent, antimicrobial, disinfectant or other device used against a pest.

 Although pesticides may be beneficial in removing or alleviating the pest nuisance, pesticides are potentially toxic substances to humans and other animals.

 Request a FREE Case Evaluation

 Illinois Toxic Tort Litigation Attorneys

 Pesticide exposure can cause serious health complications including nausea and vomiting, dizziness and fainting, seizures, brain injuries, nerve damage, and developmental delays in children.
-If you or a loved one has been injured as a result of pesticide exposure, contact the experienced Chicago toxic tort attorneys at Ankin Law Offices, LLC to schedule a free consultation to discuss a possible personal injury or product liability claim.
+If you or a loved one has been injured as a result of pesticide exposure, contact the experienced Chicago toxic tort attorneys at Ankin Law, LLC to schedule a free consultation to discuss a possible personal injury or product liability claim.

 Many common household products are pesticides, including:

 - Flea and tick sprays, powders, and pet collars

 - Kitchen, laundry, and bath disinfectants and sanitizers